Bengal Presidency: Famines and other natural disasters

 Colonial India as well as the Bengal Presidency suffered from the numerous famines and epidemics throughout the British Rule.
 The Great Bengal famine of 1770 lasted until 1773 and killed approximately 10 million Bengalis.
-The East India Company was heavily criticized for neglecting the population's food security.
+The East India Company was heavily criticised for neglecting the population's food security.
 The repeated bouts of famine in India, coupled with other abuses against the population, caused the British Parliament to gradually remove the monopoly of the East India Company, curtail the company's powers and eventually replace it with crown rule.
 Warren Hastings, governor of Bengal, was censured for the abuses of the company.
 Ironically, Hastings had set about to reform the company's practices and was later acquitted of any wrongdoing.
 During the trial of Hastings, Edmund Burke delivered a scathing indictment of malpractice by the company, condemning it for "injustice and treachery against the faith of nations".
 Burke stated:

 With various instances of extortion and other deeds of maladministration ...
 With impoverishing and depopulating the whole country ... with a wanton and unjust, and pernicious, exercise of his powers ... in overturning the ancient establishments of the country ...
 With cruelties unheard of and devastations almost without name ...
 Crimes which have their rise in the wicked dispositions of men – in avarice, rapacity, pride, cruelty, malignity, haughtiness, insolence, ferocity, treachery, cruelty, malignity of temper – in short, nothing that does not argue a total extinction of all moral principle, that does not manifest an inveterate blackness of heart, a heart blackened to the very blackest, a heart corrupted, gangrened to the core ...
 We have brought before you the head [Hastings] ... one in whom all the frauds, all the peculations, all the violence, all the tyranny in India are embodied.

 In 1876, about 200,000 Bengalis were killed in Barisal as a result of the 1876 Bengal cyclone.

 The Bengal Presidency endured a vast famine between 1873 and 1874.
 The Bengal famine of 1943 killed an estimated 3 million people during World War II.
 People died of starvation, malaria, or other diseases aggravated by malnutrition, population displacement, and lack of healthcare.
 Britain's wartime Prime Minister Winston Churchill has been held responsible for the famine by prominent Indians, including politician Shashi Tharoor.
 When British civil servants sent letters to London regarding the famine situation, Churchill once responded by saying "Why hasn't Gandhi died yet?".
 Many scholars, however, argue that it is an exaggeration to blame him for the wartime hunger crisis.
 The real cause was the fall of Burma to the Japanese, which cut off India's major supply of rice imports when domestic sources fell short, which they did in Eastern Bengal following a devastating cyclone in mid-October 1942.
 Lizzie Collingham holds the massive global dislocations of supplies caused by World War II virtually guaranteed that hunger would occur somewhere in the world, yet Churchill's racism toward the Indians decided the exact location where famine would fall.